 PHANTOM FUNERAL

-It was a cold day in early March of 1850 and the Phelps family had just returned from church to find all of the house’s doors open.
-This was alarming, as they were always kept locked.
-But the strangest part was that there was a black cloth draped over the front door.
-This, in some cultures, is the sign of a death and funeral.
-The family cautiously walked into the house and discovered a shrouded corpse on the living room table.
-After a few minutes, it vanished into thin air.
-This was only the beginning of the poltergeist activity that would plague the Phelps family for many months.
+It was a cold day in early March of 1850 when the Phelps family returned from church to find every door in the house standing wide open.
+The doors were usually locked, and a black cloth hung over the front door, a sign in some cultures of death and funeral.
+The family hesitated, then entered and found a shrouded corpse resting on the living room table.
+After a few minutes, the body vanished into thin air.
+This chilling moment marked the start of months of poltergeist activity that unsettled the home.

 THE DOLLS